jeremyko/ASockLib/README.md

   ```

 ## Sample code
-The following is an tcp echo example using class inheritance.
+The following is a tcp echo example using class inheritance.
 See the sample folder for all examples.
 You can find composition usage and udp, domain socket example too.

 ### tcp echo server